 The truth about colic.

 There are so many things you should be taking care of with your baby.
 If he doesn’t have actual colic, you’ve gotta move on.
-Request the password to my private resources library for a full colic checklist to help you determine if your baby has true colic.

 If your baby does not have colic but is very irritable, he needs sleep.
 Sleep.
 Sleep.
 And more Sleep.
 You won’t be comfortable sleep training your baby as long as you are worried about him having colic.
 I can not stress enough the importance of sleep!
 Read here to fully understand why there isn’t much else as important for your baby as sleep.

 There is no witching hour.
-Only a tired baby!
+Only a tired baby.
 Tired babies get fussy.
 Tiredness happens at the end of the day.
 In the evening.
 End of story.

 Even your pediatrician will tell you that your baby is “colicky” when that’s not necessarily the case.
 Why?
 Because there’s not much to do about it.
 Telling you that your baby is colicky provides a way for your pediatrician to give you an answer (which you are looking for) without there being a big medical concern (which there isn’t.)